-The frittata with lampascioni is a tasty side dish typical of Apulian cuisine.
-Lampascioni, also known as agretti, are a wild vegetable with an elongated shape and delicate flavor.
-In this recipe, they are combined with ripe tomatoes and grated Pecorino cheese to create a flavorful and nutritious frittata.
+The lampascioni frittata is a tasty side dish typical of Apulian cuisine.
+Lampascioni, also known as agretti, are a wild vegetable with an elongated shape and a delicate flavor.
+In this recipe they are combined with ripe tomatoes and grated Pecorino cheese to create a flavorful and nutritious frittata.
 Olive oil and salt add the final touch of flavor.
 Try it as a side dish for a summer dinner or as a light main course.

-Clean the lampascioni by removing the outer leaves, then rub them with a damp cloth to remove any traces of soil and slice them thinly
+Clean the lampascioni, remove the outer leaves then rub them with a damp cloth to remove any traces of soil and cut them into thin slices

-Cook them in a pot full of salted boiling water to remove the bitterness and drain them after 15 minutes
+Cook them in a pot of boiling salted water so they lose their bitterness and drain them after 15 minutes

-Heat the olive oil in a pan and sauté the lampascioni over moderate heat for 10 minutes, stirring often with a wooden spoon
+Heat the olive oil in a pan and sauté the lampascioni over medium heat for 10 minutes, stirring often with a wooden spoon

 Serve it hot